 Barker codes can be utilised to provide monotonic identification right from the RF level by performing only cross-correlation at the raw signal.
 Barker codes require only bit-level changes, and they can be used to facilitate lower SNR identification and decoding, identifying a spacecraft right from the PHY.
 However, for this approach to work, it would require ground stations to have multiple decoders operating in parallel.
 As the number of the decoders would have to be possibly equal to the number of different code sequences, this approach is not scalable for us to pursue.

 Spread spectrum low power beacon

 For this amateur radio experiment, the RILDOS proposed protocol was chosen, transmitting a beacon with low transmission power.
-The basic idea which we will explore is to use the spread sequences of the RILDOS protocol and retrieve a message from a satellite even in a negative SNR environment.
-What is more, with this amateur radio experiment LSF will attempt exploring possible techniques that can be applied on an SDR-based ground station estimating the frequency drift between the spacecraft and the ground station.
+The basic idea that we will explore is to use the spread sequences of the RILDOS protocol and retrieve a message from a satellite even in a negative SNR environment.
+What is more, with this amateur radio experiment LSF will attempt to explore possible techniques that can be applied to an SDR-based ground station estimating the frequency drift between the spacecraft and the ground station.
 The techniques applied will be estimated and evaluated on the grounds of their accuracy and whether the RILDOS protocol can be used for both identification and tracking.

 Keep in mind that even though RILDOS requires 2 Mbps, in this experiment and due to hardware restrictions, RILDOS will be tested in lower bandwidth.
 In this case, the basic features of the protocol will remain intact while the performance in terms of BER is expected to be affected and possibly degraded.